 CMHS is the lead agency within SAMHSA for the NSSP.
-CMHS funds two specific suicide prevention initiatives to assist in the implementation of the NSSP.
-The first initiative is the National Suicide Prevention Lifeline (1-800-273-TALK), a network of 144 crisis centers across the country that respond, 24 hours a day, to individuals in emotional distress or suicidal crisis.
+CMHS funds two specific suicide prevention initiatives to assist in the implementation of the

+NSSP.
+The first initiative is the National Suicide Prevention Lifeline (1-800-273-TALK), a network of 144 crisis centers across the country that respond.
+24 hours a day, to individuals in emotional distress or suicidal crisis.
 In 2007, SAMHSA and the Department of Veterans' Affairs partnered to expand the reach of the Lifeline to provide for specialized veteran services.
 The second initiative is the Suicide Prevention Resource Center, which provides prevention support, training, and materials to strengthen suicide prevention efforts.

 These programs have helped put in place the essential building blocks to guide activities at the state and local level that will help reduce the tragic toll of suicide, particularly among our young people.
-The immediate need is for resources that will enable States communities to provide the services that can save lives.
-Additionally, a public/private partnership should be developed by the Administration through SAMHSA.
-Such a partnership would do much to address the advancement and implementation of "a national campaign to reduce the stigma of seeking care and a national strategy for suicide prevention.
+The immediate need is for resources that will enable States and communities to provide the services that can save lives.